geometalab/MSE-Database-Seminar-Triple-Stores/README.md

 ## RDFLib/PostgreSQL
-To compare your specific triple store system with PostgreSQL we prepared a setup with Postgres and RDFLib.
+To compare your specific triple store system with PostgreSQL we prepared a setup with PostgreSQL and RDFLib (and SQLAlchemy).

 ### Setup
   1. Install PostgreSQL 9.6 and create a database called "benchmark"